Memorialism: Huldrych Zwingli

 The theology of Huldrych Zwingli, a Protestant Reformer of Switzerland, is commonly associated with memorialism.
 Zwingli, who was a former Roman Catholic priest, affirmed that Christ is truly (though not naturally) present to the believer in the sacrament or amid a Christian congregation that remembers with strong intensity the events of the Last Supper through the power of God.
 However, the sacrament - for Zwingli - is not used instrumentally to communicate with Christ, as John Calvin taught.

 Zwingli argued that the Eucharist is more about the presence of Christ in the minds of people instead of his presence in the elements.
 This indicates that, although its liturgies remain an important aspect of being a Christian, its potential benefits are not found in any metaphysical interpretation related to the bread and wine used in the ritual.

 In addition, unlike Lutheran theology that upholds a sacramental union, Zwingli maintained that the Scripture and the creeds support the idea that Christ sits at the right hand of God the Father in heaven.

 Anabaptism

 Anabaptists (inclusive of Mennonites, Amish, Hutterites, Bruderhof, Schwarzenau Brethren, River Brethren and Apostolic Christians) affirm memorialism and locate the presence of Jesus not in the eucharistic elements themselves, but teach that the "mystery of communion with the living Christ in his Supper comes into being by the power of the Spirit, dwelling in and working through the collected members of Christ’s Body".
 As such, in celebrations of Holy Communion, "Anabaptist congregations looked to the living Christ in their hearts and in their midst, who transformed members and elements together into a mysterious communion, creating his Body in many members, ground like grains and crushed like grapes, into one bread and one drink."

+Unitarianism

+The Racovian Catechism, which explicates the Unitarian Christian faith from a Socinian perspective, declares of the Lord's Supper that "this rite is to be observed for the purpose of commemorating or showing forth the kindness manifested by Christ towards us, and no other end besides this is intimated by Christ".